wakayama-hacker/wagrant/README.md

 ### Ansible

-Add `provision-post.yml` into vagrant root directory like following.
+Place `provision-post.yml` into vagrant root directory like following.

 ```
 - hosts: all